metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-mint-limit.md

 ---
-title: "Asset Mint Limit Guard"
+title: Asset Mint Limit Guard
 metaTitle: Asset Mint Limit Guard | Core Candy Machine
 description: "The Core Candy Machine 'Asset Mint Limit' guard restricts minting to holders of a specified collection and limits the amount of mints that can be purchased for a provided Asset on the Core Candy Machine."
 ---